-The following table outlines net earnings and the significant variances in the Consolidated Results of Operations for the quarter ended September 30, 2023 as compared to September 30, 2022:
+The following table outlines net earnings and the significant variances in the Consolidated Results of Operations for the quarter ended March 31, 2024 as compared to March 31, 2023:

+Quarter

+Increase (Decrease)

-Quarter Item Increase (Decrease) (\$ millions) Explanation Net earnings attributable to 51 Net earnings for the quarter ended September 30, 2023 were \$44 million compared to a \$7 million net loss for the same period in 2022. controlling interest The increase was primarily due to an increase in FEI's deemed equity component of capital structure from 38.5 per cent to 45 per cent, and an increase in allowed ROE from 8.75 per cent to 9.65 per cent, resulting from the GCOC Stage 1 Decision.
-The year-to-date net impact of the change in cost of capital was \$35 million, which has been recognized in the third quarter due to the timing of receiving the BCUC's decision, which included an effective date of January 1, 2023.
-Net earnings for 2022 are based on an allowed ROE of 8.75 per cent and a deemed equity component of capital structure of 38.5 per cent.
-In addition to the above, the increase was due to: a \$14 million higher income tax benefit as a result of the Corporation implementing a tax loss utilization plan ("TLUP") in 2023 for a larger investment amount than a TLUP implemented in 2022, and a higher investment in regulated assets.
-Revenue 22 The increase in revenue was primarily due to: an increase in revenue associated with regulatory deferrals, including the revenue deficiency deferral for 2023 established as a result of the GCOC Stage 1 Decision, and an increase in delivery revenue approved for rate setting purposes. an increase in delivery revenue approved for rate-setting purposes, resulting primarily from a higher investment in regulated assets, partially offset by
+Item (\$ millions) Explanation

+Net earnings 22 Net earnings for the quarter ended March 31, 2024 were \$144 million compared to \$122 million for the same period in 2023.
+The increase was primarily due to an increase in FEI's deemed equity component of capital structure from 38.5 per cent to 45 per cent, and an increase in allowed ROE from 8.75 per cent to 9.65 per cent, resulting from the GCOC Stage 1 Decision that was received in September 2023.
+The net impact of the change in cost of capital was \$20 million in the quarter.
+Net earnings for the first quarter of 2023 were based on an allowed ROE of 8.75 per cent and a deemed equity component of capital structure of 38.5 per cent.
+In addition to the above, the increase was due to: In addition to the above, the variances of which are retained by the utility, partially offset by a decrease in gas mitigation incentive revenue, and lower favourable variances, primarily attributable to timing of operation and maintenance expenses as compared to those allowed in rates, net of amounts shared with customers, as compared to the same period in 2023.

+Revenue (194) The decrease in revenue was primarily due to: a lower cost of natural gas recovered from customers, as approved by the BCUC, an increase in the refund of the Midstream Cost Reconciliation Account ("MCRA") gas storage and transport cost regulatory liability, compared to the prior year, and a decrease in revenue associated with regulatory deferrals, partially offset by an increase in delivery revenue approved for rate-setting purposes, resulting primarily from collecting in rates part of the 2024 impact of the GCOC Stage 1 Decision.
+Gas sales volumes were lower than the same quarter in the previous year due to lower consumption by residential, commercial and transportation customers.
+Variances between revenue associated with actual consumption and revenue forecasted for rate-setting purposes are captured either in the Revenue Stabilization Adjustment Mechanism ("RSAM") deferral account or the flow-through deferral account, for which the income statement offsets are recognized in alternative revenue and other revenue, resulting in no net impact on total revenue compared to what is approved in rates in the current year.